-Note 3(q) - leases: whether the Company is reasonably certain to exercise extension options and use of discount rate.
+- Note 3(q) leases: whether the Company is reasonably certain to exercise extension options and use of discount rate. - Note 29 (a) IFRIC 12 service concession arrangement: classification of equipment related to the service concession arrangement.

 Assumptions and estimation uncertainties: